-Installation of the machine where hazardous, flammable, or combustible vapors or dusts present a possiblity of explosion or fire should be in accordance with The National Electrical Code, Articles 500-503, and consistent with sound local practices.
-Extreme care is required for all explosion-proof motors or TEFC motors supplied with an explosion-proof or dust-ignition proof accessory device or conduit box since any nicks or burrs in the sealing surfaces during disassembly and reassembly may destroy the explosion-proof or dust-ignition proof features.
-Failure to observe these precautions may result in damage to the equipment, injury to personnel, or both.
+Installation of the machine where hazardous, flammable, or combustible vapors or dusts present a possiblity of explosion or fire should be in accordance with The national electrical code, articles 500-503, and consistent with sound local practices.
+Extreme care is required for all explosion-proof motors and all motors supplied with an explosion-proof or dust-ignition proof accessory device or conduit box since any nicks or burrs in the sealing surfaces during disassembly and reassembly may destroy the explosion-proof or dust-ignition proof features.
+Failure to observe these precautions may result in damage to the equipment, injury of personnel, or both.